 Further information on archaeology in the planning process can be found on a separate page.

-Information on Worcester's archaeological remains and historic buildings is held on the Worcester Historic Environment Record.
-This is searchable at Heritage Gateway, and can also be visited at The Hive.
+Information on Worcester's archaeological remains and historic buildings is held on the Worcester City Historic Environment Record (WCHER).
+A full enquiry service is available for both planning and research purposes and details are included via the WCHER page.
 The National Heritage List for England contains information on nationally designated heritage assets (listed buildings, scheduled monuments, parks and gardens and historic battlefields).